-Coach Bailey picked up his 190th win this past season and is the all-time winningest coach in Grace’s 52 years of basketball history.
-Over his eight seasons at GBC, the Tigers have averaged 24 wins a year.
-Over the last eight seasons, the Tiger’s have a 126-20 record against NCCAA II teams nationally and an NCCAA II Regional record of 77-8.
+Coach Bailey picked up his 207th win this past season and is the all-time winningest coach in Grace’s 52 years of basketball history.
+Over his nine seasons at GBC, the Tigers have averaged 24 wins a year.
+Over the last nine seasons, the Tiger’s have a 138-25 record against NCCAA II teams nationally and an NCCAA II Regional record of 85-12.

-In 2013-14 Bailey earned his 5th “NCCAA II Midwest Regional Coach of the Year Award.”
-In 2009 & 2011 Bailey was honored with the “NCCAA National Coach of The Year” award.
+In 2010-11, Bailey earned his 4th consecutive “NCCAA II Midwest Regional Coach of the Year Award.”
+He was named Regional Coach of the Year once again in 2014.
+In 2009 & 2011, Bailey was honored with the “NCCAA National Coach of The Year” award.
 In 2011 he was also selected as the CCSN (Christian College Sports Network) Coach of the Year and the BCAM (Basketball Coaches Association of Michigan) Coach of the Year as the top college coach in the state of Michigan for 2011.
 This past season Bailey was invited to coach the Senior All Stars in the Champions of Character game against the area professional players.
 He was honored by receiving the Glenn VanWieren Coaching Award in 2012.

 Bailey was selected to the Grace Bible College Athletic Hall of Fame in 2013.